Skip to main content

 If you don’t have a phone or tablet with a camera, you may be able to verify your identity in person at a United States Post Office near you.

-If Login.gov’s camera tool to take a photo of your ID is not working, check that you are using the latest version of your iOS or Android operating system, and that you are using the recommended web browser for your phone or tablet.
+If Login.gov’s camera tool to take a photo of your ID isn’t working, check that you are using the latest version of your iOS or Android operating system, and that you are using the recommended web browser for your phone or tablet.

 You may need to update your operating system or web browser, clear your cache or cookies, or give Login.gov permission to use the camera.

-If you submit your photos and get an error message that we could not verify your ID, check that you are using an accepted ID type.
+If you submit your photos and get an error message that we couldn’t verify your ID, check that you are using an accepted ID type.

 Make sure that your name, address, and other information on your ID can be easily read.
 Avoid bright light, glare, or shadows that make it hard to read the ID.